smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/numeric-vs-character.md

 value stored shows the effect of numeric compression.

-It is the CMPNUM parameter of the SETDYNVAR command that is utilized by the LSAM\'s Captured Data Response Rules, that is, whenever a Dynamic Variable name was specified for the \"Store to \--\>\" field on a Response Rule master record.
+It is the CMPNUM parameter of the SETDYNVAR command that is utilized by the LSAM's Captured Data Response Rules, that is, whenever a Dynamic Variable name was specified for the "Store to \--\>" field on a Response Rule master record.
 As the Response Rule is executing the process to store a captured value to the indicated Dynamic Variable, the LSAM routine checks for the Compress Numeric parameter on the Response